bilgino/angularforddd/README.md

 good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
-However, layered architecture is independent of vertical structuring criterion.
+However, layered architecture is independent of vertical structuring.
 It's sufficient to comply with horizontal layers.
 The main reasons for modular segmentation in
 Angular is lazy-loading, scoping and distribution.

 When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the